 Lauri’s extradition case was heard on 28-29 June and 25 July 2016 at Westminster Magistrate’s Court.
 You can review Courage’s live coverage of the first, second and third days of the extradition hearing.

 On 16 September, District Judge Nina Tempia ruled in favor of Lauri’s extradition, passing the case on to Home Secretary Amber Rudd.
-If Rudd approves extradition as well, Love can appeal the decision to the High Court.
+Lauri’s legal team has now launched an appeal, which will be heard at the Royal Courts of Justice in London on 29 and 30 November 2017.

-His extradition is not a foregone conclusion; concerted campaigns for Gary McKinnon and Richard O’Dwyer led to US extradition requests being refused.
+Lauri’s extradition is not a foregone conclusion; concerted campaigns for Gary McKinnon and Richard O’Dwyer led to US extradition requests being refused and Lauri’s case has a lot of support in Parliament.
 Find out more about why extraditing Lauri Love would be unjust, the threats he faces in the United States and what you can do to prevent this happening.